RomanMayer7/cs50-project3-Pizza/README.md

 ----------------------------------------------------------------------------------------

-This "Restaurant Management System" is designed for Clients and Restaraunt Managers It enables clients to make orders,based on Restaraunt Menu.After they Place their Order:they can Track order's status.
+This "Restaurant Management System" is designed for Clients and Restaraunt Managers It enables the clients to make orders,based on Restaraunt Menu.After they Place their Order:they can Track order's status.
 Each client have Shopping Cart to place multiple orders.The Order can be removed from Shopping Cart if client changes his Mind later.
 The new clients must create account in order to see  the Menu and make orders The returning clients must pass authentication to log in.